NicolasGrosjean/Paradox_localization_utils/README.md

 ### Extract existing translation

+> Extract existing translation from another game or mod to apply to your translation

 #### Limits
 The target is EUIV or sooner whereas the source can be CK2/Vic2 or EUIV and sooner.